As stewards of our local beaches, we take care of them through regular cleanups.

-For Private / Corporate / Weekday Cleanups, please contact our Beach Cleanup Leads via email and we will work with you to make the event a success!
+Please contact our Beach Cleanup Leads via email and we will work with you to make the event a success!

 Please note: We are a volunteer-run organization and request a month to coordinate the dates, insurance, volunteers, and misc. details for private cleanups — we appreciate your patience when planning your event.